 Elena Garro

 We will talk about the influence of real life in writing.
 Guadalupe Dueñas used to say that she never wrote fiction and that everything that she wrote happened to her.
 We will discuss how real life influences the writer’s works and how they wrote about their real life and enlivened their writings.
-The students will compare their initially chosen texts with the writings of the authors they chose at the beginning of the course.
+T

 We will talk about how the revolution changed literature in Mexico and how Juan Rulfo stands (sometimes out of comprehension) as part of the main Mexican Literature.

-6. Literature and the Otherness in the Desert.
-Jesús Gardea, Mario González Suárez, and Efrén Hernández.
+5. Literature and the Otherness in the Desert.
+Jesús Gardea.

 Jesús Gardea.